wavewallet/ocean-token/README.md

 ## Overview

 Introducing Ocean Token, an asset designed for the next generation of Web3 Wallets - Wave Wallet.
-As the digital economy flourishes, Ocean Token serves as a powerful role within Wave Wallet, seamlessly integrating necessary features to navigate blockchain complexities and enhance your financial pursuits.
-This module utilizes Sui-specific features like coins, treasury management, and deny lists to provide a controlled environment for token operations including minting, transferring, and burning of tokens.
+As the digital economy flourishes, Ocean Token serves as a powerful role within Wave Wallet, seamlessly integrating necessary features to navigate blockchain complexities.
+This module utilizes Sui-specific features like treasury management, and provide a controlled environment for token operations including minting, transferring, and burning of tokens.

 ## Features